Everyone wrestler wants to score more takedowns, right?

 Here’s a quick video of me performing the Gi Chinup.

-In a nutshell, the exercises you choose to work in to your wrestling training program to improve your hand fighting ability should develop and improve your grip, bicep, and shoulder strength.
+Anyway, the exercises you choose to improve your hand fighting ability should develop your grip, bicep, and shoulder strength.

 Like This Post?